 - 1 recipe Chocolate Fudge Skillet Cake, made with ⅔ cup Grade A maple syrup

-- 1 recipe Coconut Whipped Cream, made with the entire can for a soft cream
+- 1 recipe Coconut Whipped Cream, made with the entire can for a soft cream, or the hardened coconut cream from 2 cans for a firmer whipped cream

 - Chocolate Pudding: